 2. Apple Holler

 Nothing says fall like an apple orchard!
 Apple Holler is a 78-acre farm park and apple orchard located half an hour south of Milwaukee.
-It was originally a dairy farm, but today is a u-pick for peaches, pears, pumpkins, and nine varieties of apple.
+It was originally a dairy farm, but today is a u-pick for peaches, pears, pumpkins, and nine varieties of apples.

 After you’ve selected your pumpkins or apples (or both), check out the many other things to do.
 The Red Barn store sells products made with farm fruit like pies, jams, cider, or their famous caramel apples.
 Their adjoining bakery has a huge variety of apple-themed pastries.